alicehillier/life-for-lydia/README.md

     Solution: After a lengthy attempt to find a resolution, I decided to remove the typewriter effect as its negative impact on user experience outweighed the pleasant aesthetics.

+2. Issue: Similar to the typewriter effect issue, the user is able to type into the console while time.sleep() is in use.

+    Solution: This appears to be due to the limitations of the deployed environment and, as delays are used sparingly in this app, it does not have a significant impact on the user's overall experience.

 [Back to top](https://github.com/alicehillier/life-for-lydia/#life-for-lydia)

 ## **Deployment**